 Sonographic Imaging and Instrumentation Course

-An imaging and instrumentation course provides students with the know-how needed to operate ultrasound equipment.
+An imaging and instrumentation course provides students with the know-how to operate ultrasound equipment.
 Students learn how to read and interpret sonographic images.
 This course is typically split into lecture and lab components.
-Topics covered also include Doppler technology, instrument quality control, image measurements and scanning techniques.
+Topics covered also include instrument quality control, image measurements and scanning techniques.

 Obstetrics Imaging Course

 Obstetrics is one of the most common medical uses of sonography.
-In an obstetrics imaging course, students learn how to read sonographic images and provide patients feedback on the images rendered.
-Students will learn formulas that will allow them to calculate fetus height, head circumference and uterus measurements based on the images provided by a sonogram.
+In an obstetrics imaging course, students learn how to perform and read sonographic images, maintain safety protocols, and provide patients with feedback on the images rendered.
+Students will learn how to verify if there are abnormalities or other concerns and how to address these issues with the pregnant mother.